-Pupils attend BCPRU for an average eight to ten week placement.
-During this time the learning needs of each individual pupil are accurately assessed to create a personalised learning programme.
-This is delivered through high quality teaching.
-Specific attention is given to the social, emotional, mental health and behavioural needs of learners and any underlying special educational needs.
+Pupils attend BCPRU for either short term ‘turnaround placements’ that last for an average eight to ten-weeks, or a medium term ‘assessment place’ that lasts for approximately twenty to twenty-four weeks.
+During this time, the learning needs of each individual pupil are accurately assessed to support personalisation of learning.
+A structured curriculum is delivered through high quality teaching, with specific attention being given to the social, emotional and mental health needs of learners and any underlying special needs.
+All education takes place on site and no pupils attend alternative provision.

 In real terms, BCPRU offers pupils a fresh start in a new environment, away from the influence of peers and experiences that have previously impacted on their ability to succeed.
 BCPRU creates a highly structured and calm environment where highly skilled staff have a unified child centred approach that sets high standards and constantly works towards achieving them.